-Ultimate Pre-Trip Travel Checklist
+Your Ultimate Pre-Trip Travel Checklist

 Check Your Passport

-Medications + Prescriptions
+Medications and Prescriptions

-Prep Your Home
+Prepare Your Home

 Stop mail and paper delivery.
 Tell a trusted neighbor that you’ll be away and ask them to keep an eye on your home.
 Install a timer on select lights to give the impression that someone is home, and book lawn maintenance if needed.
 Tidy up before you leave.
 I love returning to a clean home after a long trip, so we vacuum and ensure the house is clean and tidy before departure.

-Cellphone + Data Plans
+Cellphone and Data Plans

-Photo Credits: CIBC, Shutterstock
+Photo Credits: Shutterstock